NickJAllen/java-helpers.nvim/README.md

     },

-    keys = {
+    -- Example keys - change these as you like keys = {
       { '<leader>jn', ':JavaHelpersNewFile<cr>', desc = 'New Java Type' },
       { '<leader>jc', ':JavaHelpersNewFile Class<cr>', desc = 'New Java Class' },